-Server-side local evaluation runs evaluation logic on your server, saving you the overhead incurred by making a network request per user evaluation.
+Local evaluation runs evaluation logic in the SDK, saving you the overhead incurred by making a network request per user evaluation.
 The sub-millisecond evaluation is perfect for latency-minded systems which need to be performant at scale.

-Because local evaluation happens outside of Amplitude, advanced targeting and identity resolution powered by Amplitude Analytics is not supported.
-That said, local evaluation allows you to perform consistent bucketing with target segments, which is sufficient in many cases.
+Local evaluation happens outside of Amplitude, which means advanced targeting and identity resolution powered by Amplitude Analytics isn't supported.
+That said, local evaluation allows you to perform consistent bucketing with target segments, which is often enough.

 The following results are for a single flag evaluation, and were collected over 10 executions of 10,000 iterations of evaluation with randomized user inputs evaluated for 1 flag configuration, selected at random out of 3 possible flag configurations.